ivan-hc/AM/docs/troubleshooting.md

 | - | - |

 ------------------------------------------------------------------------
-### Checksum cannot be verified, does not match or not yet supported
+### Checksum does not match or missing verified status
-Starting with version [9.9.5](https://github.com/ivan-hc/AM/releases/tag/9.9.5), a checksum has been introduced for installed apps.
-Its status is verified when installing or updating apps.
+Starting with version [9.9.5](https://github.com/ivan-hc/AM/releases/tag/9.9.5), a checksum validation method was introduced for installed apps.
+Its status is shown as verified when installing or updating apps.
+When listing all installed apps, these apps will have a ✔ beside its version number.

-This is a system for verifying the validity of installed programs and is primarily based on data provided by a .zsync file (especially in AppImages) or DIGEST (for hashes) published online alongside the app, on its host.
+This is a system for verifying the integrity of installed programs and is primarily based on data provided by a .zsync file (especially in AppImages) or other forms of digest files published alongside the app, on its host server.
+Unfortunately, there are quite a number of apps that do not provide these digest files, and thus "AM" will not be able to verify them.

 A lack of validity during verification DOES NOT DIRECTLY SIGNAL THAT THE DOWNLOADED APPS ARE INVALID, but rather a warning to users of that app to urge upstream to adopt current security standards.